On this page you can find information about Freedom Lend home loans. Skip ahead to the full table of products or read more about the lender.

 Clicking "Go to Site" on Freedom Lend's comparison table will start your application process and redirect you through to Freedom Lend's website.

-Each Freedom Lend product have specific eligibility criteria but some will apply to all products.
+Each Freedom Lend product has specific eligibility criteria but some will apply to all products.
 For example:

 - Age.
 You must be over 18 years of age.